When to Think and When to Look: Uncertainty-Guided Lookback: Conclusion

 \section{Conclusion}

 We find that more “vanilla thinking” is not always better for LVLMs: long chains help only in certain settings and often produce overlong, weakly grounded reasoning on easy or recognition-heavy tasks.
 To fix this, we propose a training-free, uncertainty-guided lookback that injects short, image-focused prompts only when chains drift, using extra compute only where visual reasoning helps.
 Across diverse visual benchmarks, this adaptive decoding improves accuracy over strong baselines while often using fewer tokens.
+Our current implementation requires token-level log-probabilities for probe construction and trigger mining, so applicability to closed-source without log-prob access remains limited.